 For the glaze: mix sugar, cornstarch and enough water to make a thick paste.
 Drizzle or pipe the glaze over the dove.
 Be gentle or it will deflate!
 Sprinkle the surface with whole almonds, a few additional slivers of candied peel and icing sugar or sugar pearls.

 Bake in preheated oven at 170 °C (340 °F) for 40 min or until beautifully golden.
-Cool at room temperature and unmold several hours later or the next day.
+Cool at room temperature and unmold when at room temperature.